simondrichards/archery/README.md

 Important: because of the limited time I have had to work on these apps, there has not been time to implement handling for different screen sizes and orientations.
-It is therefore strongly recommended that this app is tested with the iPhone XR Simulator in Portrait orientation, as this was the Simulator used for develepment and testing.
+It is therefore strongly recommended that this app is tested with the iPhone XR Simulator in Portrait orientation, as this was the Simulator used for development and testing.

 The prototype apps are not complete.
 I had very little time to develop these prototypes, I had two different prototypes to develop, and I was learning how to develop apps from scratch